A near-comprehensive account of how the grand and unbroken tradition of Indian aesthetics was intentionally destroyed by the Leftists

 Given their finely-honed craft of mangling language, it was no surprise that one of their initial targets was literature and writing.
 The outcome was the formation in 1936 of a Leftist cult named Progressive Writers’ Association (PWA or IPWA), whose real antecedents derived from something called the Anjuman Tarraqi Pasand Mussanafin-e-Hind, which in turn was a byproduct of the bigoted brain of Sir Syed Ahmed Khan.
 Some of the ideological stars that dotted its ugly galaxy included writers and poets such as Hameed Akhtar, Faiz Ahmad Faiz, Ahmad Nadeem Qasmi, Saadat Hasan Manto, Ismat Chughtai, Mulk Raj Anand, Hasrat Mohani, Krishan Chander, Rajinder Singh Bedi, Sahir Ludhianvi, and Amrita Pritam.

 A similar cult followed soon enough in 1943.
 This was the Indian People’s Theatre Association (IPTA), which boasts of itself as the oldest association of theatre-artists in India.
 Needless, the goal of IPTA was to spread the Communist venom in the wider Indian society by capturing theatre and to an extent, folk and performing arts.
-In the true tradition of Leftist incest, IPTA was populated by some of the same members of the PWA.
+In the true tradition of Leftist inbreeding, IPTA was populated by some of the same members of the PWA.
 Here are some names in no particular order: Bimal Roy, A.K.
 Hangal, Anna Bhau Sathe, K. Subramaniam, K. A. Abbas, Abdul Malik, Niranjan Sen, Nirmal Ghosh; Sachin Sen Gupta, Prithviraj Kapoor, Bijon Bhattacharya, Salil Chowdhury, Balraj Sahni, Ritwik Ghatak, Dev Anand, Chetan Anand, Jyotirindra Moitra, Sahir Ludhianvi, Majrooh Sultanpuri, Prem Dhawan, Shailendra, Kaifi Azmi, Niranjan Singh Maan, S. Tera Singh Chan, Jagdish Faryadi, Khalili Faryadi, Rajendra Raghuvanshi, Safdar Mir, Hasan Premani, Amiya Bose, Sudhin Dasgupta and Utpal Dutt.
 Of these Utpal Dutt was regarded as a “genuinely good and highly capable worker” of the Communist cause.

 The launch timing of IPTA was near-perfect: in Bombay in May, 1943, when the CPI was holding the First Congress.
 And it met with spectacular[ii] success.
 Here is a glimpse:

 Of course, the IPTA called itself an autonomous and independent cultural body not affiliated to any political party but in reality, it was entirely controlled by the CPI.
-This control didn’t extend to IPTA as an organization, but to the personal lives of its members as well.
+This control didn’t extend to IPTA as an organisation, but to the personal lives of its members as well.
 Here is a revealing exchange between writer-director K.A.
 Abbas and Soli Batliwala who had been elected to the CPI Central Committee at the First Congress in 1943.
 Within two years, Batliwala was so disgusted with the vile manner in which the CPI pried into his private life that in 1945, he completely cut off ties with it noting[iii] in writing that

 Even Utpal Dutt, the fine actor and one of the most “loyal worker[s]” of the CPI was not spared.
 Read his own words[iv] castigating the then “chief” of the IPTA: